sany2k8/ethshop/README.md

  Migrate the smart contacts ``migrate``

-5.Run the **liteserver** development server (outside the development console) for front-end hot reloading.
+5. Run the **liteserver** development server (outside the development console) for front-end hot reloading.

  Run the DAPP : ``npm run dev``